 Vitrectomy is an operation to remove the clear gel (jelly), the vitreous humour, from inside the eye.
-The vitreous is found behind the lens and coloured iris; it lines the retina, but can shift over time.
+The vitreous is found behind the lens and coloured iris.
+It is surrounded by and supports the retina.

 Why do people need to have a vitrectomy?